ChengTseLu/ChengTseLu.github.io/README.md

 * With Google Coral (click the image to watch video)
 [![](https://img.youtube.com/vi/5RzljlphCLM/0.jpg)](https://www.youtube.com/watch?v=5RzljlphCLM)

-As the demo shows, mask detusing Google Coral

 ## Summary
 To sum up, I successfully implement a edge computing system that can detect masks, sense body temperature without contacting, and store detection data to cloud service.
+As the demos show, average fps without using Google Coral is about 4.2; however, average fps using Google Coral is roughly 50 which is 12 times faster (the result may be different if using USB 2.0 instead of using USB 3.0).

 **Strengths**